Artanisax/portfolio/README.md

 - **If I Ain't Got You**, 2023: [Bilibili] https://www.bilibili.com/video/BV1mw411t7Mw

-  Communicating with the choreographer, I used FL Studio's stem extraction function to seperate vocals and different instruments and then leveraged these stems to produce compact versions of two songs and wrote a drum fill and created SFXs for transitions linking two tracks (1'25'' and 2'49'' in the video, specifically).
+  Communicating with the choreographer, I used FL Studio's stem extraction function to seperate vocals and different instruments.
+Then I leveraged these stems to produce compact versions of two songs and wrote a drum fill and created SFXs for transitions linking two tracks (1'25'' and 2'49'' in the video, specifically).

 ### Writing Samples